Internships with The Wilson Quarterly

 The Wilson Center is an equal opportunity employer and follows equal opportunity employment guidelines.
 Individuals from diverse backgrounds are encouraged to apply.
 Internships are open to all U.S. residents and qualified international students with F-1 or J-1 visas.

 HOW TO APPLY:

-Please submit a resume, cover letter, and writing sample (which can be unpublished, and which is not to exceed five double-spaced pages) to firstname.lastname@example.org.
+Please submit a resume, cover letter, and writing sample (preferably published and not to exceed five double-spaced pages) to firstname.lastname@example.org.
 Please state your availability in your cover letter.
 No calls, please.